Agnes Tsao Kou Ying: Early life

-Tsao was born in the small village of Wujiazhai in Guizhou Province on April 28, 1821.
-Her family was a traditional Catholic family originally from Sichuan Province.
+Tsao was born in the small village of Wujiazhai in Guizhou province on April 28, 1821.
+Her family was a traditional Catholic family originally from Sichuan province.
 She later left her hometown to work in the city of Xingyi after her parents died.
 There she met a Catholic woman who let her live with her.
 Soon, Bishop Bai came to visit Xingyi and found out that she was without family so he took her to the local parish to learn more about Christianity.
 The bishop found her to be clever and a quick learner.

-When Tsao became eighteen, she married a local farmer, but her brother- and sister-in-law treated her as an outsider (for she was Christian) and did not consider her a part of the family.
+When Tsao turned eighteen, she married a local farmer, but her brother- and sister-in-law treated her as an outsider (for she was Christian) and did not consider her a part of the family.
 Therefore, Tsao was left with little to eat.
 Things became worse for Tsao when her husband died after two years and she was driven out of the house.
 In order to support herself, she took odd jobs as a helper.
 Then a pious Catholic widow invited Tsao to stay with her.
 She also had a good understanding of the scriptures and the teachings of the Catholic Church.
 Whenever a priest visited them this widow received the Sacrament of Reconciliation and the Eucharist.
 With such an example before her, Tsao was able to cultivate her own spirituality.